TalFlint1/YouTube---Advanced-Programming---Android/README.md

 This Android application is our first step towards a fully functional YouTube platform for android use.

-use branch main_ex1 and run the program when the version is on this branchE
+use branch main_ex1 and run the program when the version is on this branch